codehass/air-pollution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my partner.
+I would like to thank [ Nelson Sakwa on behance](https://www.behance.net/sakwadesignstudio) for the design inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>